The most significant determinant of success when riding in hills is your power-to-weight ratio.

 The first half of that ratio is your cycle power output, or how hard and fast you can pedal, measured by an FTP test.
-The second half of that ratio is the combined weight of you, your bike, your clothes/shoes and anything you’re carrying (like bottles).
+The second half of that ratio is the combined weight of you, your bike, your clothes/shoes, and anything you carry (like bottles).

 - Gradually improve your FTP by intelligent, progressive training over a period of several months

 Aside from your power-to-weight ratio, the next biggest thing is gearing.
 When you’re riding a long hilly route, you need to pace yourself carefully.
 There’s nothing worse than running out of gears when your legs are already tired.
 This unnecessary stress causes muscle microtrauma and lactate build-up, both contributing significantly to your overall fatigue.